detsutut/sinapsi/README.md

 In Sinapsi, *premium* services and contents have been embedded in the encrypted html page, so that they can be accessed and used only by trusted family doctors who owns the password.

+## Client-side Email Sender

+Sinapsi implements a client-side email sender for follow-ups and newsletters.
+This service usually requires the presence of a backend server, which isn't available in static web applications like Sinapsi.
+In order to get a server-like email sender without having an actual backend, we adapted [DWYL's solution](https://github.com/dwyl/learn-to-send-email-via-google-script-html-no-server) which uses an HTML form to send a message via email through Google App Script (see [Credits](https://github.com/detsutut/sinapsi#credits) section).

 ## Authors

 * **Tommaso Buonocore** - *Author and Repository Maintainer* - [GitHub](https://github.com/detsutut), [LinkedIn](https://www.linkedin.com/in/tbuonocore/)